When women don’t initiate sex, it can end up confusing men

 Related reading: One desperate housewife’s search for love

 3. Talking didn’t help

 I have mentioned it to her.
 It didn’t go well.
 She got pissed and said I was being unfair.
 I was so confused.
 I didn’t mean to hurt her but it’s like I’m asking her for too much after a while.
 She’s so tired most of the days and when we do it it’s great but even then I feel like I’m kind of expecting something that I shouldn’t be.
 I thought talking about it might help.
 Maybe if I word it well?
 I wonder…

 4. I don’t mind it

 I don’t mind it to be honest.
 I think it’s okay?
 I never urge her or beg.
 I just suggest and if it happens it happens.
 We have really tense jobs and sometimes it takes a toll on other parts of our lives.
 I feel, that if I feel like having sex and my partner is not busy and present there, being honest and asking is a part of the relationship.
 I never thought of it as if it’s only me initiating.
-It’d be odd for me to expect her to read my mind and initiate you know?
+Had it been odd for me to expect her to read my mind and initiate, you know?

 5. I take it as a challenge to pay more attention to us

-Whether you’re happy or not, it’s great to initiate more open conversations about gender, for that’s the only way we’ll have more insight about this subject.
+Whether you’re happy or not, it’s great to initiate more open conversations about gender, for that’s the only way we’ll have more insight into this subject.